Ruiz, Sisco, Santander go deep in Orioles’ win over Phillies

 The Orioles ran through six pitchers and reliever Shawn Armstrong (2-0) got the win with 1 2/3 scoreless innings.
 Austin Hays led off the 10th inning with a two-run, inside-the-park homer to win Tuesday’s series opener 10-9.

-Baltimore went deep the usual way on Wednesday — including Santander’s tying solo shot that clanged off the foul pole against starter Zach Eflin (0-1) in the third.
+Baltimore went deep the usual way on Wednesday — including Santander’s tying solo shot that skimmed the foul pole against starter Zach Eflin (0-1) in the third.

 Sisco gave the Phillies a 3-2 lead in the fourth with a two-RBI double, part of a three-RBI night for the catcher, and Ruiz had a solo shot in the fifth.

 Eflin struck out a career-high 10 and walked only one in six innings, continuing a recent trend of solid starts from the rotation.
+The Phillies have dropped four of five games.

+“We’re all in good spirits,” Eflin said.
+“We know what the season has done to us so far.
+It’s tough to get into a routine with the things we’ve been through in the most routine-oriented sport.”

-But the bullpen — by ERA, the worst in the league – continued to struggle.
+Philadelphia’s bullpen — by ERA, the worst in the league – continued to struggle.
 Adam Morgan gave up Sisco’s solo shot on just his second pitch of the seventh inning that helped send the Orioles on their way to an impressive 6-1 road record.

+“You’re starting to see a plan and the confidence that comes with knowing that you can compete at this level.,” Orioles starter Wade LeBlanc said.
+“That’s always exciting to see in young guys and guys that are coming up and trying to establish themselves.
+The guys are doing a hell of a job doing it.”

 DOUBLE DUTY